Polymer/old-docs-site/getting-the-code.md

 1. make the polyfills work across all modern browsers
 2. each polyfill can stand on its own and be used à la carte in projects.

-The [`platform`](https://github.com/polymer/platform) repository references each of the polyfills as submodules, and contains integration tests, loader, and build tools for the amalgamated polyfills.
+The [`platform`](https://github.com/polymer/platform) repository references each of the polyfills as a sibling directory, and contains integration tests, loader, and build tools for the amalgamated polyfills.

 See [Tooling Strategy](tooling-strategy.html) for information.